jacnel/bundledrefs/README.md

 The remainder of this document intendeds to support an artifact evaluation for the paper "Bundled References: An Abstraction for Highly-Concurrent Linearizable Range Queries" by Jacob Nelson, Ahmed Hasan and Roberto Palmieri.
 As stated above, our contributions with respect to the paper are contained in the directories prefixed with "bundle".

-'bundle' implements the bundling interface as a linked list of bundle entries.
+`bundle` implements the bundling interface as a linked list of bundle entries.
 In addition to the linked list bundle, there is an experimental cirular buffer bundle (not included in the paper) as well as an unsafe version that eliminates the overhead of ensuring bundle consistency for comparison.

-'bundle_lazylist', 'bundle_skiplistlock' and 'bundle_citrus' each implement a data structure to which we apply bundling.
+`bundle_lazylist`, `bundle_skiplistlock` and `bundle_citrus` each implement a data structure to which we apply bundling.
 Note that we do not apply our technique to the remaining data structures (which are lock-free) because our current bundling implementation would impose blocking.

-The experiments that we report in the paper are located in the 'microbench' and 'macrobench' directories.
+The experiments that we report in the paper are located in the following directories.

-+ 'microbench' tests each data structure in isolation.
++ `microbench` tests each data structure in isolation.
-+ 'macrobench' ports DBx1000 to include the implemented data structures.
++ `macrobench` ports DBx1000 to include the implemented data structures.

 ## Requirements

 The experiments from the paper were executed on a 4-socket machine with Intel Xeon Platinum 8160 processors running Red Hat Enterprise 7.6.
 However, we also successfully tested on a dual-socket machine with Intel Xeon E5-2630 v3 processors running Ubuntu 18.04.
 The C++ libraries are requried to build and run the experiments, while the Python libraries are used for plotting results.

 _C++ Libraries_:
-libnuma (e.g., `sudo apt install libnuma-dev`), libjemalloc (included in 'lib')
++ libnuma (e.g., `sudo apt install libnuma-dev`)
++ libjemalloc (included in 'lib'

 _Python libraries_:
-python (>= v3.6),
++ python (>= v3.6)
-plotly (v4.12.0),
++ plotly (v4.12.0)
-plotly-orca (v1.3.1),
++ plotly-orca (v1.3.1)
-psutils (v5.7.2),
++ psutils (v5.7.2)
-requests (v2.24.0),
++ requests (v2.24.0)
-pandas (v1.1.3)
++ pandas (v1.1.3)

 Note: any warnings regarding hardware transactional memory (HTM) can be safely ignored since we do not compare with this competitor.